Loyola Law School Professors Available Comment on Supreme Court Term Opinions

-- Professor Jessica Levinson's NBC News op-ed, "Supreme Court's Texas Gerrymandering Decision Could Set Dangerous Precedent on Discrimination," tracks the case.
+Professor Jessica Levinson's NBC News op-ed, "Supreme Court's Texas Gerrymandering Decision Could Set Dangerous Precedent on Discrimination," tracked the case.
 "The case could help determine the political makeup of Texas’ federal and state lawmakers," she wrote.

-Levitt notes that he worked on parts of the case while serving as Deputy Assistant Attorney General in the Civil Rights Division of the U.S. Department of Justice.
+Levitt worked on parts of the case while serving as Deputy Assistant Attorney General in the Civil Rights Division of the U.S. Department of Justice.

 Lucia v.
 Securities & Exchange Commission

 Professor Adam Zimmerman, an expert on administrative law, is available to discuss the repercussions of the opinion rendering SEC administrative law judges subject to the Constitution's appointments clause.

 Pereira v.
 Sessions and Trump v.
 Hawaii immigration cases